 About the Minister's Student Council

-Why is the council needed?
+Why is the Minister's Student Council needed?

 What will it do?

 Students will decide the exact setup of the council meetings, the issues to be discussed and what the Government can do to make our state the best education system in the country.

 Who can be involved?

 All students from Years 6-11 are encouraged to apply to be part of the DOVES council.
 Those who are unsuccessful will have the opportunity to be part of the regional-level DOVES forums.

 Applications for the DOVES are open now and close on Monday 5 April 2021.

 Initial expressions of interest can be submitted via a video of up to three minutes that outlines who you are; why you are interested in being part of the DOVES; and why you would be a great advocate for students across all walks of life.